Skip to contents

 chunk

-A character string indicating whether to print code lines within R code chunks.
-Possible values are "None" (default), "All" (print all code chunks), or "Last" (print only the last code chunk).
+A character string indicating what content to extract.
+Possible values are "None" (default - no chunk processing), "All" (print all R code chunks), "Last" (print only the last R code chunk), or "YAML" (extract the YAML header without delimiters).

 Value

-The function prints the contents of the specified range of rows that match the pattern (if provided) or the code lines within R code chunks (if chunk is TRUE) to the console.
+The function prints the contents of the specified range of rows that match the pattern (if provided), the code lines within R code chunks (if chunk is "All" or "Last"), or the YAML header content (if chunk is "YAML") to the console.
 If no rows match the pattern, nothing is printed.
 If start is negative, the function prints the last abs(start) lines, ignoring missing lines at the end of the file.
+If start is 0, the function prints the entire file.

 Examples